onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 extension in the :guilabel:`Search Extensions in Marketplace` window.
 Press :guilabel:`Install` if you have found the required extension.

+.. important:: You will experience, that VSC asks you to install additional components (e.g. the Esbonio Language Server, Trond Snekvik reStructuredText Syntax Highlighting).
+It is important to allow VSC the installation!

 Please install ...

 +---------------------------------------+--------------------------------------+-------------+